 Aviation is of particular interest to Brian, both personally and professionally.
-Along with being an instrument-rated commercial pilot.
-He is a Panel Attorney with the Aircraft Owners & Pilots Association (AOPA), which represents pilots in FAA enforcement proceedings and other aviation law matters.
+Along with being an instrument-rated commercial pilot, he is also a Panel Attorney with the Aircraft Owners & Pilots Association (AOPA), which represents pilots in FAA enforcement proceedings, NTSB investigations and other aviation law matters.
 He is a member of the State Bar of Georgia Aviation Law Section and the Florida Bar Aviation Law Committee.

 Brian’s work has earned him several prestigious awards and honors.
 In 2014, Brian received The Florida Bar's Tony Boggs Excellence in Discipline Award in recognition of his efforts on behalf of the lawyer discipline system.
 In addition, he is a past recipient of the Outstanding Young Alumnus Award from the University of Florida, a recognition of UF alumni under age 40 who have distinguished themselves in business, community and public service, and he received the Florida Blue Key Myra Morgan Outstanding Mentorship Award in 2019.
 Brian is AV-Preeminent® rated by Martindale-Hubbell, the peer review rating for the highest level of professional excellence.
-Brian has been named a Georgia Super Lawyer by Atlanta Magazine, and was named to the “Top 100” Georgia Super Lawyers list every year since 2015, and he was selected by his peers for inclusion in The Best Lawyers in America.
+He has been named to the “Top 100” Georgia Super Lawyers list every year since 2015, and he was selected by his peers for inclusion in The Best Lawyers in America.
 In addition, Brian has been recognized as one of the “Legal Elite” by Georgia Trend magazine in both Business Law and Trial every year since 2010, and in 2015, was profiled by Georgia Trend as a "Legal Elite" top vote receiver in Business Law.
-Brian also was recognized in the “Top 40 Under 40” by the National Trial Lawyers, and he was named a Georgia Litigation Star in Euromoney’s Benchmark Plaintiffs.
+Brian also was named a Georgia Litigation Star in Euromoney’s Benchmark Plaintiffs.

 J.D., with High Honors, University of Florida College of Law, 1997; Order of the Coif